Entertaining Kids at Weddings

 Jumping Castles

-If you are having an outdoor reception or in a large hall, you can devote one corner entirely to a Jumping castle.
-Kids of all ages will get busy playing and jumping on it.
+If you are having an outdoor reception or using a very large hall, get one of those huge, inflatable Jumping castles.
+Kids of all ages will love it.
 You can rent one from Birthday Party supply stores.
-You will also need to make sure that someone will supervise the kids when they are at it.
-Usually, an older kid or a teenager will be glad to oblige.
+Just be sure that someone will supervise the kids when they are on it.

 Professional Entertainers

-A magician, clown or other type of children’s entertainer can provide youngsters with a very welcome distraction for a couple of hours.
+A magician, clown or other type of children’s entertainer can provide kids with a very welcome distraction for a couple of hours.
 Another good option is a balloon pump and modeling balloons, which can be made into hats, animals, and other fun shape.
-If you want to go all out for your little friends, professional crèche organizers can cater for children up to 13 or 14, providing entertainment from dolls and ball pits to dance mats and Playstation games.
+If you want to go all out for your little friends, professional crèche organizers can entertain children with anything from dolls and ball pits to dance mats and Playstation games.

 Candy Toss

-Kids will line up when the bride is ready to toss her bouquet and neither the bride, nor the bridesmaids or the kids’ parents will like it if the kids attempt to get hold of either the bouquet or worse, the garter.
+The single ladies may not enjoy vying for the bouquet with a bunch of kids!
+(And the kids’ moms might not like if their kids are jumping for the garter either!)
 Solve the problem creatively by having a Candy toss for the kids first.
 Buy assorted soft and hard candies and toss them for the kids to collect.
 Provide for little bags for the kids to take home their loot.

 Outdoor Sports